xtremexp/UT4X-Converter/README.md

 program folder with this command line:
 "java -jar UT4-Converter-<version>.jar" (will force launching this file associating it as java program)
+Go to Settings and set the unreal games folders as well as umodel and nconvert program paths

 How to convert map?
 ------------------------------